Whitepaper 'FinOps and cost management for Kubernetes'

 OpenStack is made up of separate, distinct software components that work together to provide cloud services.
 The OpenStack community has identified nine core components: Nova, Swift, Cinder, Glance, Neutron, Horizon, Keystone, Ceilometer, and Heat.

-Since our focus is on backup and disaster recovery, we should pay special attention to Cinder, a block storage component that provides volumes for OpenStack instances.
+Since we focus on backup and disaster recovery, we should pay special attention to Cinder, a block storage component that provides volumes for OpenStack instances.
 To get the most out of Cinder, you need a resilient, reliable, scalable, feature-rich storage solution that meets all of its workload requirements.
 Many prefer using Ceph for these purposes – it’s a cloud storage that seamlessly integrates with OpenStack.
 The popularity of this integration is due to the fact that Ceph-backed Cinder allows for scalability and redundancy for storage volumes, especially in large-scale production deployments.

 From the disaster recovery perspective, it’s important that a solution you’re using can be easily integrated with both Cinder and Ceph.
 Hystax Acura, our Disaster Recovery solution, supports Ceph (as well as any other S3-like storage) for snapshots and provides quick restore into Cinder volumes.